 What treatment process does our district use?

 Coryell City Water Supply District’s water treatment process is approved by the National Safety Foundation for treatment of drinking water.

 My water tastes, looks, and smells funny.
 Is it safe to drink?

 Yes.
 All public water systems are required to maintain minimum chlorine levels by state law.
 Systems that use chloramine as a disinfectant must maintain state law levels.

 Why does debris come out of the faucet when running hot water?

 It may be possible your water heater needs to be flushed.
 CAUTION: It is recommended to hire a professional to flush your water heater.
 If you plan on doing this yourself, read the owner's manual to keep from being hurt and/or damaging the water heater.

 Why do I have a previous balance when I know I sent in my payment?

 We may have received your payment after the due date.
 We may not have received your payment before the new monthly statement cycle.
+Payments received after 4:30pm will be credited the next business day.
 Call our office and we will help you solve the problem.